sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui/cp-aibus-dox-ui.md

 >- [Sample Invoice 3](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/cp-aibus-dox-swagger-ui/sample-invoice-3.pdf)

-1. Open the SAP Document AI basic UI, as described in the tutorial: [Use Trial to Set Up Account for SAP Document AI and Go to Application](cp-aibus-dox-booster-app).
+1. Open the SAP Document AI basic UI, as described in the tutorial: [Use Trial to Subscribe to the SAP Document AI Basic UI](cp-aibus-dox-ui-sub).

 2. In the top right, click **+** (Upload Document).